Municipal Bonds and Historical Calendar Year Returns

 Municipal Bond Credit Risk

 Credit risk also plays a role in the returns of municipal bonds.
-Credit risk is the risk that a bond will default (fail to make interest or principal payments), and it incorporates broader factors that cause the outlook for defaults to shift.
+Credit risk is the risk that a bond will default, and it incorporates broader factors that cause the outlook for defaults to shift.
 For instance, an economic downturn raises the risk of defaults, which affects bonds whose performance incorporates an aspect of credit risk.
 Since municipal bonds are offered by such a wide range of issuers, from states and large cities to small towns and specific entities (such as airports and sewer districts), credit risk can also impact performance.

-Similarly, municipals underperformed in years characterized by big financial news headlines: 1994 (the Orange Country, CA bankruptcy), 2010 (Meredith Whitney’s prediction of a “wave of defaults”) and 2013 (Detroit’s bankruptcy, Puerto Rico’s financial troubles).
+Similarly, municipals underperformed in years characterized by big financial news headlines: 1994 (the Orange Country, CA bankruptcy), 2010 (Meredith Whitney’s prediction of a “wave of defaults”), and 2013 (Detroit’s bankruptcy and Puerto Rico’s financial troubles).
 The impact of these events also helps underscore the fact that there’s more to municipal bonds’ performance than simply the direction of interest rates.

 Over the longer-term, however, the returns of municipal bonds have been fairly close to those of the investment-grade market.
-As of December 31, 2016, the 10-year average annual total return of the Barclays Municipal Bond Index was 4.87%, close to the 4.44% return of the Barclays Aggregate.
 Keep in mind, however, that this isn't an apples-to-apples comparison since the interest on municipal bonds is tax-free.
 As a result, the after-tax total return of municipals is actually closer to that of investment-grade bonds than it appears at first glance.